PratikNichite/hospitality_analysis/readme.md

 The `fact_bookings.csv` dataset is read into a DataFrame named `df_bookings`, and its structure is examined using `.head()`, `.describe()`, and `.info()` methods.

+The exploration includes:

+*   Displaying the first few rows of the DataFrame.
+*   Generating descriptive statistics for numerical columns.
+*   Checking data types and missing values.

+## Dependencies

+The project requires the following Python libraries:

+*   `pandas`: For data manipulation and analysis.

+You can install the necessary dependencies using pip: